mattburgess/tfcloud-path-to-prod/src/tfcloud-setup/pre-requisites.md

 ## AWS Credentials

 Follow [AWS' instructions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for creating an access key for your own IAM user account.
-We will only need these to bootstrap connectivity between Terraform Cloud and AWS; after that then we'll use an IAM role to provide temporary security credentials.
+We will only need these to bootstrap connectivity between Terraform Cloud and AWS; after that then we'll use an IAM role to provide temporary security credentials for the duration of Terraform Cloud's runs.